danmunteanu/GARDEN/_posts/dopamine/2023-12-19-Dopamine Fasting & Detox.md

 tags:
 layout: post
 ---
 ## Dopamine Fasting

 Source: [Dopamine Fasting Introduction](https://publish.obsidian.md/alexisrondeau/Dopamine+Fast+Introduction)

 The **things** that are **beneficial** for you **don’t give you the dopamine** compared to **phone**.

 I got back to a place where I get a **HUGE HIGH** working on my business.
-I’m so pumped, can’t wait to work on it.”
+I’m so pumped, can’t wait to work on it.

 Take your phone, **delete social media apps**, or **block sites** FOREVER.
 Stop using your phone.
 Put it on airplane mode.